ianhaggerty/final-capstone/README.md

 ## Introduction

-This repository entails the final capstone project in the _HyperionDev Data Science (Fundamentals)_ course.
+This repository represents the final capstone project in my _HyperionDev Data Science (Fundamentals)_ course.
 The main script can be found [here](https://github.com/ianhaggerty/finalCapstone/blob/master/sentiment_analysis.py) and corresponding notebook [here](https://github.com/ianhaggerty/finalCapstone/blob/master/notebooks/sentiment_analysis.ipynb).

 The objective of this project was to discover interesting and actionable insights within a dataset of [amazon reviews](https://www.kaggle.com/datasets/datafiniti/consumer-reviews-of-amazon-products).